agusuy/adversarial_search/docs/tutorial.md

 # Adversarial Search Framework Tutorial

-The following tutorial explains the use of the Adversarial Search framework.
-As an example we will explain how to implement the game _"Toads and Frogs"_.
+The following tutorial explains how to use the Adversarial Search framework.
+As an example we will explain how to implement the game [**_Toads and Frogs_**](https://en.wikipedia.org/wiki/Toads_and_Frogs).

-The game consists in a strip of n positions where an x amount of toads and frogs pieces can be place, and an y amount of empty spaces following the relation n = 2*x + y.
+The game consists in a strip of **_n_** positions where an **_x_** amount of toads and frogs pieces can be place, and **_y_** amount of empty spaces following the relation **_n = 2\*x + y_**.
 Usually all the toads to the left and all frogs to the right, and leaving the empty places in the middle.
 The toads will move only to the right and frogs only to the left.
 A piece can only move to an adjacent position only if it is empty, but if there is a piece from the other player, the piece can jump to the following position if it is empty.
 If non of those conditions apply, the piece has no possible movements.
 The game ends when a player has no possible movements to do.

 Imagine that we have the following initial board: TT_FF, where the movements will be numbered from 0 to 4 from left to right.
 A possible game could be: